 For Researchers

 Researchers can drive a paradigm change towards non-animal research methods.
 Already, many Australian researchers have joined a call for increased funding for the replacement of animals in research.
-If you wish to join these researchers please review HRA’s Business Case for Alternatives funding to replace animals in medical research, and contact us to be listed as a supportive researcher, supplying your name, email, research institution and area of research.
+If you wish to join these researchers please review Animal-Free Science Advocacy’s Business Case for Alternatives funding to replace animals in medical research, and contact us to be listed as a supportive researcher, supplying your name, email, research institution and area of research.

 Why look for alternatives?